 Budapest isn’t always a city that comes to mind when people talk about traveling in Europe.
-But I am here to tell you that it is extremely kid-friendly, full of history and if you visit end of November till Christmas, you get to enjoy the amazing Christmas Markets!
+But I am here to tell you that it is extremely kid-friendly, full of history and if you visit at the end of November, you get to enjoy the amazing Christmas Markets!
+Let me help you plan the perfect trip for you and your family to Budapest, Hungary.

 It is a cooler time of the year, so you’ll need to pack for the cooler weather.
 If you aren’t familiar with the proper winter clothing, I’ve got a whole post to help you out (including tips for dressing kids).
 See my Dressing Kids for Winter Weather post.

 We are Airbnb fans and like to stay close to all the major attractions, including restaurants and markets.
-Here is the link to our Airbnb.
+Here is the link to the Airbnb (Budapest) we stayed in.

 We were living in Stuttgart, Germany, so we flew Eurowings from Stuttgart to Budapest.
-Then we set up a private transfer from our Airbnb hosts.
+Then we set up a private transfer from the airport (Budapest) to the city center from our Airbnb hosts.
 Everything went smoothly!

 Another option for getting from the airport to the city is the direct bus 100E, you can buy tickets at the BKK automated ticket machines located in the airport.
 Only the 900 HUF “Airport shuttle bus single ticket” is accepted (under 6 is free).
 Travel time between the airport and metro station Deák Ferenc tér is 35 minutes.
 Make sure you validate your ticket right after boarding the bus at the machine.